LukArco

 LukArco B.V. is a subsidiary of the Russian oil company Lukoil.
 It was formed in February 1997 as a joint venture between Lukoil and the former American oil company ARCO.

-In 2000, Arco merged with the UK oil company BP, and since BP became a shareholder of LukArco with 46% shares.
-In December 2009, BP sold its stake to Lukoil and thereafter Lukoil became a sole shareholder of LukArco.
+In 2000, ARCO merged with the UK oil company BP, and BP became a shareholder of LukArco with a 46% stake.
+In December 2009, BP sold its stake to Lukoil, making Lukoil the sole shareholder of LukArco.

 LukArco is a partner in the Caspian Pipeline Consortium with a shareholding of 12.5%, and is a partner in the consortium Tengizchevroil (TCO).
+LukArco owns a 5 percent share at Tengiz.